lmiller1990/design-pattenrns-for-vuejs/src/pdf/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 This will allow developers using tools like webpack or rollup to take advantage of "tree shaking".
 When they build their final bundle for production, it will only include the `<date-time>` component and the strategy they are using.
 It will also allow the developer to provide their own more opinionated strategy.

-To make the component even more reusable, we could consider writing it as a renderless component, like the one described in chapter 5.
+To make the component even more reusable, we could consider writing it as a renderless component, like the one described in the renderless components section.

 ## Exercises